-MAT 210 - Statistics for Business and Industry.
+MAT 110 - Statistics for Business and Industry.

 3 Credits.
 An introduction to basic statistical concepts and applications.
-Content includes the nature of statistics and data; data descriptions and representations, basic probability, random sampling, distributions, non-parametric methods, time series and quality control.
-(PR: MAT 115 or MAT 145 or MAT 120)
+Content includes the nature of statistics, sampling, and data; data descriptions and representations; basic probability; distributions, estimating population data, and the basics of hypothesis testing.
+(PR: ACT 20 or PLAC 100 or Boost Camp or Permission)